wmedvede/kogito-apps/jobs-service/docs/public-api/README.md

 # Introduction

 The jobs service facilitates the scheduled executions of tasks in a cloud environment.
-These tasks are implemented by different services that are present in the cloud environment, and can be started by using any of the jobs service supported protocols.
+These tasks are implemented by different independent services, and can be started by using any of the jobs service supported protocols.

 <img src="images/JobsServiceIntroduction.png" />